nevoit/Coronavirus-Pandemic-Over-Time/README.md

 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b nevoit/Coronavirus-Pandemic-Over-Time`)
+2. Create your Branch
-3. Commit your Changes (`git commit -m 'my first comment'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin nevoit/Coronavirus-Pandemic-Over-Time`)
+4. Push to the Branch
 5. Open a Pull Request

 <!-- LICENSE -->